Ognjen1994/earthquake-app/README.md

 NEXT_PUBLIC_GRAPHQL_URI=http://localhost:4000/graphql
 ```

-Before running the application, ensure that you have created the required MySQL database.
+Before running the application, ensure that you have created the required MySQL database:

 ```bash
 CREATE DATABASE earthquakes;